valentinvogt/npde-summary/chapters/01.typ

 <sub:second-order-elliptic-variational-problems>
 We have seen how we can get from a minimization problem via a variational problem to a BVP.
-Now we want to move in the opposite direction, from a PDE and its boundary conditions we want to get to a variational problem.
+Now we want to move in the opposite
+direction: from a PDE with boundary conditions to a variational problem.
 #tip-box("Strong to weak")[
   + Test the PDE with (multiply by $v$) and integrate over $Omega$